 - Corresponding mitigation and enhancement measures are comprehensive, appropriate, and financially and technically feasible.

-- The applicant demonstrates sufficient capacity (e.g., processes, financial and human resources) to ensure implementation of the measures identified.
+- The applicant demonstrates sufficient capacity (e.g., processes, tools, financial and human resources) to ensure implementation of the environmental measures identified.

-- The measures have been incorporated into the initiative's design and planning (e.g., activity, indicator, budget).
+- The governance measures have been incorporated into the initiative's design and planning (e.g., theory of change, activities, indicators, budget).

-- The listing of key human rights issues is complete and logical.
+- The outline of key human rights issues is complete and logical, including no harm done.
 Mitigation measures proposed to address any human rights concerns are appropriate and sufficient.